Skip to content

 Confusing AIS MOB with EPIRB/PLB.

-Trap #1.
+The #1 trap.
 An AIS MOB beacon works locally (AIS); for offshore rescue, you need 406 MHz.

 Trap #2